• Home

 Most checks outlined here can be done with a multimeter, but a pair of 400 PSI pressure gauges can also be beneficial.

-If the indicator light is separate from the rocker switch, start by testing the light to verify bulb is not burnt out.
+If the indicator light is separate from the rocker switch, start by testing the light to verify that the bulb is not burnt out.
 This should be done before further testing, as it can save a considerable amount of time testing individual components just to find out the bulb was bad.

 • With the engine off and the ignition off, unplug the wire(s) from the indicator/pressure switch at the PTO.